Consumer attitudes

 Virtual power plants are vital components in a grid powered by renewable energy.
-Popular uptake is essential to their success, but new research shows more work is needed to get consumers on board.
+Popular uptake is essential to their success, but recent research shows more work is needed to get consumers on board.

-As Australia works towards its renewable energy targets, one solution that is emerging as a crucial component is the virtual power plant.
-These interconnected networks of rooftop solar panels, batteries, and other related energy technologies resemble ‘pop-up’ power plants and hold immense potential for supporting the transition to renewable energy.
+As Australia works towards its renewable energy targets, one solution emerging as a crucial component is the virtual power plant.
+These interconnected networks of rooftop solar panels batteries, and other related energy technologies resemble ‘pop-up’ power plants and hold immense potential for supporting the transition to renewable energy.

 But key to making these virtual power plants a reality is consumer adoption.
-Deakin Business School's Better Consumption Lab recently conducted a two-year study, diving into consumer attitudes towards virtual power plants and uncovering the factors that can make them an appealing proposition for all.
+Deakin Business School's Better Consumption Lab recently conducted a two-year study, which explored consumer attitudes towards virtual power plants and uncovered the factors that could make them an appealing proposition for all.

 'Once you start to disperse this storage capacity across a huge number of households, there are some potential benefits for being able to increase the resilience of households and the national electricity market,' he says.